codemeyer/Jaevner/README.md

 ## Known issues

 * Some exported event descriptions are missing some blankspaces
-* All day events are not handled properly yet
 * Some encoding issues

+## To-do

+* Move to v3 of the API
-* There should be more error handling.
+* There should be more error handling
 * More/better documentation